etw3gh/dinesafeheroku/README.md

 > The client web app will sanitize user input before it reaches the rails app

-Calling from the browser is disabled.
+Calling from the browser is disabled [use Postman](https://www.getpostman.com/)

 Calling by CURL requires an API key which is also stored in an environment variable